Drug and Alcohol Misuse

 Top Tips

 (These Top Tips were produced by Scottish Drugs Forum) Many organisations regard recruiting volunteers with a history of drug misuse as ‘difficult’ or ‘risky’.
 Years of experience tells us that it is hugely rewarding for both organisations and individuals.
-If you are comfortable that your practice around recruiting and supporting volunteers is good then you should have no particular issues with people with lived experience of drug misuse.
+If you are comfortable that your practice around recruiting and supporting volunteers is robust then you should have no particular issues with people with lived experience of drug misuse.

 Recruitment